 Cidre by Stella Artois: the bottle to the left contains 568ml (one pint), but its metric replacement contains 500ml, a reduction of 12%.

-Cadbury’s Roses were previously sold in 1lb boxes (454g), shown left; they were reduced to 400 grams boxes, which were sold in larger boxes, right.
+Cadbury’s Roses were previously sold in 1lb boxes (454g), shown left; they were reduced to 400 grams boxes, and then reduced again to 350 grams, shown on the right.

 Dairygate milk: two almost identical cartons, but one a pint, the other 500ml.